Filed Pursuant to Rule 424(b)(3)

 Incorporation by Reference

-The information in the Explanatory Note above is hereby incorporated by reference into Lilium’s registration statement on Form S-8 filed with the Securities and Exchange Commission on November 18, 2021 (File No. 333-261175).
+The contents of this Report on Form 6-K, including the letter furnished as Exhibit 99.1 hereto, are hereby incorporated by reference into the Company’s registration statement on Form S-8 filed with the Securities and Exchange Commission on November 18, 2021 (File No. 333-261175).

 |By:||/s/ Daniel Wiegand|